Nonreciprocal flow of fluctuations, populations and correlations between doubly coupled bosonic modes

+Thus, there is a threshold value of $\eta_{ab}$ which distinguishes between mutually classically and quantum correlated fields.
+Namely, for classically correlated fields $\eta_{ab}$ can be no larger than $1$, and $\eta_{ab}>1$ can be achieved only for quantum correlated fields.
 When the modes interact with squeezed reservoirs, we find that the choices of phase $\phi=0$ and $\phi =\pi/2$ require significantly different conditions for $\eta_{ab}$ to be larger than one.
 With the help of Eqs.~(\ref{33}), (\ref{18}) and (\ref{19}), we find that

 when $\phi=0$, and

 when $\phi=\pi/2$.
 Since in the exponential amplification regime, the condition for stable steady-state solutions~\cite{mw95,mg67a,mg67b,cg84} requires $g<1$, we see from Eq.~(\ref{35}) that in the case of the ordinary vacuum $(m=n=0)$ it ensures that always $\eta_{ab}$ is larger than one.
 However, for the thermal or squeezed vacuum, where $n\neq 0$ the first term in the numerator of Eq.~(\ref{35}) may not be large enough to enforce $\eta_{ab}>1$.